dmx-systems/dmx-documentation/docs/user.rst

 The Search/Create Dialog
 ========================

-The search for existing items and the creation of new one is done in the same dialog box.
+The search for existing items and the creation of new ones is done in the same dialog box.
 The search/create dialog is opened with a right-click into the topicmap.
 Read more on how to create content in the section about :ref:`Content Authoring<user-content-authoring>`.